The Atrían Empire

 Education

 Traditionally, Atrían education was limited to private tutors paid for by noble families; commonfolk children were taught their parents' trade.
-The Imperial Public Education System was established in 117 IE
+The Imperial Public Education System was established in 117 IE. Commonfolk children were offered a "complete general study" where they learned arithmetic, Aitu literacy, imperial law and history of the Empire.

 Magic & Technology